 Years ago, when I taught at Washington State University

-on the windblown steppe of western Washington, I had a
+on the windblown steppe of eastern Washington, I had a

 contract with the Bonneville Power Company.
 My task was